EvanHuang7/ai-tools/README.md

 5. Deploy external secrets for app services to consume

+🚨 Important: Please change all the usages of `GCP project ID` in `external-secrets-k8s-resource-defins` folder to be your own GCP project ID before starting this step.

+📌 Note: We will only store the secrets of **python backend service** into GCP Secret Manager becaues **GCP Secret Manager only offer 6 secret version (including create and update a secret) per month**.
+Also, holding a serect costs **$0.06 💸💸** per active secret version per month.

+- Go to GCP Secret Manager

+- Click **CREATE SECRET** button

+- Enter `mongodb-url-in-gcpsm` as secret name and copy paste your mongodb url to **Secret value** textare.

+- Leave all the rest of things by default and click **CREATE SECRET** button.

+- Follow the same steps again to create `redis-url-in-gcpsm` secret in Secret Manager.

 - Install `External Secrets Operator (ESO)` via Helm chart, and a `K8s service account (KSA)` named `external-secrets` is created automatically in namespace as part of External Secrets Operator (ESO) Helm chart installation.

 ```